Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/getting-started-07-creating-vrack/guide.en-gb.md

 >> >
 >> > Detaching a network interface is permanent.
 >> >
 >> > However, it is important to note that if you detach the "Ext-Net" interface (public IP), this address will be released and put back into circulation.
-It is not possible to just reassign it.
+It is not possible to just reassign it.<br>
->> ><br>This action is only required if you wish to isolate your server in the vRack (private network), or if you wish to remove it from one or more VLANs.
+>> > This action is only required if you wish to isolate your server in the vRack (private network), or if you wish to remove it from one or more VLANs.
 >> >
 >>
->> To detach a private interface, click on the arrow in the "Actions" column to access the possible actions on the instance.
+>> To detach a private interface, click on the arrow in the `Actions` column to access the possible actions on the instance.
 Select `Detach Interface`{.action}.
 >>
 >> ![Horizon detach interface](images/horizon5.png){.thumbnail}
 >>